 Patent and Trademark Resource Centers (PTRCs) are a nationwide network of public, state and academic libraries that are designated to disseminate patent and trademark information and to support the diverse intellectual property needs of the public.
 Using the collections of a PTRC with the help of a trained librarian, you may be able to determine if someone else has already patented your invention or obtained a federal registration for a trademark on goods or services similar to that you are seeking to use.
 These specialized librarians may also help you with specific questions regarding the patent and trademark processes, but they will not provide legal advice.
 These libraries contain collections of all types of patents issued in the US for at least the past twenty years (some PTRCs have US patents back to 1790).
 They also have facsimile images on CD of federal trademark registration certificates from 1870 to the present.
-The PTRCs have CD-ROM databases containing bibliographic information on registered trademarks and marks in pending applications.
-The PTRCs have other CD-ROM products that allow you to search U.S. patents and trademarks.

 If you are ready to apply for a patent, we strongly advise you to contact a registered patent attorney or patent agent.
 The Patent and Trademark Office (USPTO) maintains a roster of both attorneys and patent agents who are registered to practice before the USPTO.
 Only attorneys or agents who are registered to practice before the USPTO are permitted to file and prosecute patent applications on behalf of others.
 This roster includes listings by geographical area.
 Roster of Patent Attorneys and Agents registered to practice before the USPTO.